14thibea/megamix/doc/getting_started.rst

 -----------------------------

 The main idea of clustering algorithms is to create groups by gathering points that are close to each other.

-A cluster (a group) will have three main parameters:
+A cluster will have three main parameters:

 * A mean : the mean of all the points that belong to the cluster
 * A weight : the number of points that belong to the cluster